Statute of Limitations for Crimes in Iowa

 The Purpose of the Statute of Limitations in Iowa

 The main purpose of a statute of limitations in criminal cases is to prevent fraudulent and stale actions from being charged after too much time has passed.
-At the same time, the statute of limitations seeks to allow the right to pursue a claim for a reasonable period of time.
+At the same time, the statute of limitations seeks to allow the right to pursue a claim for a reasonable period.

 Criminal statutes of limitations were created to protect individuals from having to defend themselves against charges when the basic facts may have become obscured by the passage of time.
 The statute of limitations in criminal cases also minimizes the danger of official punishment because of acts in the far-distant past.